 Our Classrooms and staff

 Burlington Little School has made it our practice to care for the staff first and foremost.
 Caring, happy teachers are the key to a successful, nurturing environment.
 Here at BLS you will find that our teachers are choosing to invest their passion and their time here because we reward creativity and care with paid professional development, paid planning time, and some of the most competitive wages in the area.
-Several of our current teachers waited for the opportunity to join us, and this year we experienced zero turn over, which is almost unheard of in this field.

 Our teachers are allowed to create their own unique curriculum based on the interests and abilities of the children in each class.
 No curriculum will ever be the same!
 If the children are "into" big cats, big cats will be integrated into the curriculum.
 If they're into habitats, they'll create habitats.
 The teachers really use the children as inspiration to develop engaging lesson plans that are not only interesting, but also developmentally appropriate for the children, always striving to support children to the next level while making each step in progression fun!